 Welcome

-From the Headteachers
+From the Headteacher

 Crawley Green Infant School is a safe and happy school where children come first.
 We provide a nurturing, secure environment where children’s individual achievements are recognised and celebrated.
 We promote a love for learning, developing resilience and independence in all children.

 Our C.A.R.E. ethos weaves throughout school life.
 C represents curiosity and we encourage children to take control of their own learning through asking questions and identifying what they want to know about the world.
 A is for Articulate and we recognise the importance of using our voice and hearing everyone else’s to support us in and outside of school.
 Next comes, R for resilience – our curriculum aims to challenge all learners and therefore we teach children how to overcome barriers, be proud of their own abilities and face challenges with confidence.
-Finally, E represents enjoyment.
+Finally, E represents engaged.
 We recognise children learn best when they are having fun and our staff team works hard to make learning as irresistible as possible.

 We hope this gives you a sense of what our school has to offer.
 We would love to show you around, so please get in touch if you would like to see the school in action.

-Mr Ben White and Mrs Gemma Shadbolt
+Mrs Gemma Shadbolt

 Dates